Important Considerations for Low Energy Bluetooth Design

-The Bluetooth LE operates in the 2.4Ghz frequency.
+The Bluetooth low energy operates in the 2.4Ghz frequency.
 The high-frequency nature of the technology requires the PCB to be designed with care.
 When your design involves sensors, it is best to keep analog signals and the Bluetooth module on separate layers of the Printed Circuit Board.

 Although it runs on minimal power, it’s important for the Bluetooth PCB design to have a stable and clean voltage.
 Adding bypass capacitors of 1.0μF helps provide a stable voltage.
 Besides that, ferrite beads can also be used to filter out noises from the Bluetooth LE power supply device.